 I am a linguist.
 More specifically, I am a phonologist.

-I recently joined the Departamento de Teoría de los Lenguajes y Ciencias de la Comunicación at Universitat de València.
+In June 2021 I joined the Departamento de Teoría de los Lenguajes y Ciencias de la Comunicación at Universitat de València.
 Previously, I worked at the Departamento de Lengua Española y Teoría de la Literatura at Universidad Complutense de Madrid (2019-2021) and, before that, I held a postdoctoral research position at Universitat de València (through the ‘Juan de la Cierva’ and ‘VALi+D‘ competitive programs, 2016-2019) and I worked at the Norwegian University of Science and Technology (2014).
 I received a PhD in Linguistics from the University of Tromsø, where I was a PhD Research Fellow at CASTL (Center for Advanced Study in Theoretical Linguistics).

 My research interests cover various aspects of theoretical phonology and morphophonology.
 I am particularly interested in metrical stress theory, rhythm, prosodic phonology and the interaction between phonology and morphology.
 I study how languages organize segments into higher prosodic units, especially how prosodic-word internal categories (i.e. feet, syllables and morae) relate to each other.